Tour starts on every single SATURDAY between March 24 and October 20.

 Additional information:

--It's essential that the passport is at least valid for 72 days after departure in Morocco.
+It's essential that the passport be valid for at least 72 days after departure in Morocco.

--The itinerary in Morocco could be changed without substantial variation of services.
+The itinerary in Morocco could be changed without substantial variation in services.

 ---------------